 Speed and decisiveness are your biggest allies.
 On contrary, being slow to pull the trigger can do more damage to your brand than you think.
 Most importantly, waiting too long can cause the heavy-hitters to slip through the cracks.

 The tech industry is a bit tricky as most positions require a highly-qualified prospect.
-According to a Glassdoor study, the average time-to-hire is 22.9 days.
+According to the DHI Group, the average time-to-hire is 33 days.

 Having a short recruitment cycle can do a lot to save money and resources in the long run.
 If you want to get a leg up in this “talent war” for techies, do you, and your potential candidate a favor and speed up the process as much as possible.